goFrendiAsgard/ayanami/README.md

 * FaaS is good since it let you focus on the code instead of infrastructure
 * Any FaaS providers are prone to vendor lock-in
 * Having your own infrastructure (e.g: kubernetes) while developing/deploying in FaaS manner is a good solution
-* At some point, developers need to run the entire infrastructure in their local machine.
+* At some point, developers need to run the entire infrastructure in their local machine (i.e: for quick testing).
 In this case, installing kubernetes/minikube could be overkill
-* Copy pasting several logics from single domain to another domain is probably inevitable, but it prone to mistakes.
+* Copy pasting several logics from single domain to another domain is probably the best way to deal with inconsistencies, but it is prone to mistakes.
+We think generator can be useful for this cases.

 # Goal

 Providing an environment with minimum dependencies in order to:

-* Build & deploy microservices/monolithic
+* Build microservices and test them out as monolithic
 * Make kubernetes-ready artifacts
 * Run the entire infrastructure locally without kubernetes (either as microservices or as single monolithic)